StephanGuingor/premake-vscode/README.md

-Premake extension to support the VSCODE IDE
+Premake extension to support the VSCODE IDE with C/C++ projects and Makefiles.

 Features
 Support for C/C++ language projects